Spending abroad is simple when you understand which currency to use and how to exchange your money. This guide gives you the basics to get started.

 For example: If the pound sterling to euro exchange rate was 1.37, you would get €1.37 for every pound you exchanged.

-Exchange rates change over time and differ from one company to another, so make sure you shop around and compare rates to find who will give you the most travel money in total.
+Exchange rates change and differ from one company to another, so make sure you shop around and compare rates to find who will give you the most travel money in total.

 Some travel money companies will give you a better rate if you buy a large amount.
 Even if it is only slightly better it could save you money if you are exchanging a big lump sum for yourself or a group.